How often should you get your teeth cleaned at the dentist's office?

-I went in first, a couple weeks ago, and the hygienist said, “Well, I can't really recommend going two-and-a-half years between cleanings, but in your case…it clearly hasn't caused any problems.
+I went in first, a couple weeks ago, and the hygienist said, “Well, I can't really recommend going two-and-a-half years between getting your teeth cleaned, but in your case…it clearly hasn't caused any problems.
 I really didn't have anything to do here.”

-Last week, I took my boys in and they both got asked if they'd been going somewhere else for cleanings, because there was “no way a teenage boy could go that long and have no build-up or problems”.
-Today it was my girls' turn for their cleanings.
+Last week, I took my boys in to get their teeth cleaned and they both got asked if they'd been going somewhere else for dental cleanings, because there was “no way a teenage boy could go that long and have no build-up or problems”.
+Today it was my girls' turn for their dental cleanings.
 The hygienists BOTH were raving about how well-maintained the girls' teeth were – no plaque build-up, nothing for them to clean off.